ishaanmanhas/Bharat-Intern-Titanic-Classification/README.md

 # Bharat-Intern-Titanic-Classification
-Make a system which tells whether the person will be save from sinking.
-What factors were most likely lead to success-socio-economic status, age, gender and more.
+A system which uses Machine Learning Regression Model to tell whether the person survived from sinking or not assessing various factors like economic status, age, gender and more.
-- Titanic Classification.ipynb: Contains the source code.
+- Titanic Survival Prediction.ipynb: Contains the source code.
 - train.csv: Contains the dataset.